 For general crash-related issues or blank panels in Dreamweaver, ensure that you have the default fonts enabled on your computer—especially Verdana and Tahoma.

 Right-click the disabled font, and choose Enable <font> family.
 Ensure that you have enabled Verdana and Tahoma.

 For more information, see Missing Fonts in Mac OS X 10.7.

 To ensure that the required fonts have been installed, verify that the fonts have been added to the Font menu of your authoring applications.
 In Dreamweaver, look for the fonts in the Font Manager (Modify > Manage Fonts).

 If these solutions do not work, uninstall any third-party font managers as well as third-party fonts.
 Restore the fonts to basic Mac OS fonts using the Font Book application.

 Navigate to the Fonts folder.
 Depending on your OS, the location of this folder varies.
 Check the documentation for your OS for the location of the Fonts folder.

-If you are unable to locate the Fonts folder, select Start > Run.
+If you are unable to locate the Fonts folder, choose Start > Run.
 Enter Fonts and click OK.
 If you are on the latest versions of Windows, enter Fonts in the field that appears after you click Start.